Monday, April 14, 2025

 120

 An argument can be made that the first 4 militia battalions are seasoned and should be C class.
 As you can see, I don’t buy it.
 Instead, if your rules have militia check morale when first seeing the enemy, have them pass that test because Morgan asked them to fire a couple rounds each and then fall back.
 It was a clever ploy to keep them bolting before firing.
 Then they should head to the rear after firing, needing to be rallied to return to the fight, as Morgan and Pickens did.
 You might give them a first fire bonus, since permission to leave made them calmer than usual.
+The riflemen fired a couple rounds, said to have emptied 20 saddles of Tarleton's leading Dragoon unit.
+Then they fell back and joined the militia line.

 Tate & Triplett’s troops are former Continentals and a cut above standard militia.